-Here are some tips to help avoid this potentially deadly poisoning:
+Here are some key steps to take during and after a winter storm to help you avoid this potentially deadly poisoning:

 - Have a working carbon monoxide alarm.
 You cannot see or smell carbon monoxide, so an alarm is essential to make sure you can get out of the building before a poisoning becomes serious.
 You should have at least one alarm on each floor, and an alarm in each part of the building where there are bedrooms.
 Test the alarm to make sure the batteries are working.
 If you do not own an alarm, you can purchase one at most hardware and department stores.

 - Keep outside heating vents clear.
-With more than 2 feet of snowfall in many areas over the last week, it is easy for these vents to become blocked up.
+With heavy snowfall, it is easy for these vents to become blocked up.
 If your heating system cannot vent properly, carbon monoxide can build up inside your home.

 - Clear your vehicle’s tailpipe.
 If snow is blocking the tailpipe, carbon monoxide can build up in the vehicle.